-The Promotion and Tenure Committee shall be responsible for evaluating the qualifications of all tenure/tenure-track, library and research faculty candidates for promotion and/or tenure and all Candidates for tenured employment and providing advice and recommendations thereon to the Provost.
+The Promotion and Tenure Committee shall be responsible for evaluating the qualifications of all tenure/tenure-track and library faculty Candidates for promotion and/or tenure and all Candidates for tenured employment and providing advice and recommendations thereon to the Provost.
 The University Promotion and Tenure Committee represents the Mines faculty as a whole and is intended to provide a university-wide evaluation of a colleague's suitability for promotion and/or tenure.
-The responsibility of the University Promotion and Tenure Committee is to: (i) examine the evidence presented in each Candidate’s dossier, including the recommendations of the Departmental Promotion and Tenure Committee and Department Head, in relation to the appropriate criteria established by the institution; (ii) ensure that consistent standards are applied to all candidates; and (iii) make a written recommendation to the Provost regarding the Candidate's suitability for promotion and/or tenure.
+The responsibility of the University Promotion and Tenure Committee is to: (i) examine the evidence presented in each Candidate’s dossier, including the recommendations of the Departmental Promotion and Tenure Committee and Department Head, in relation to the appropriate criteria established by the institution; (ii) ensure that consistent standards are applied to all Candidates; and (iii) make a written recommendation to the Provost regarding the Candidate's suitability for promotion and/or tenure.

-The Committee shall consist of seven full-time, tenured, Professors or Librarians.
-Neither multiple members from the same academic department/division nor Department Heads shall be permitted to serve on the committee.
+The Committee shall consist of seven full-time and tenured Professors, or full-time Librarians.
+Neither multiple members from the same academic department nor Department Heads shall be permitted to serve on the committee.

 12.8.3 Method of Operation